 When the officer is cross examined at trial it should be put to him that he was offered the opportunity to check the phone records and texting history but failed to do so.

 Police officers will often stop you on suspicion of driving while using a hand-held phone and then change the allegation at the last minute.

-You normally get the offer of 3 penalty points on your driving licence and a £60 fixed penalty.
+You normally get the offer of 3 penalty points on your driving licence and a £100 fixed penalty.

-Officers tend to change tack because something you say in your defence makes the officer uncertain that they will be able to prove the offence that you were actually using the phone while driving.
+Officers tend to change tack because something you say in your defence makes the officer uncertain that they will be able to prove the offence that you were actually using your mobile phone while driving.

 Officers then tend to change tack and accuse you of fiddling with the device rather than actually texting or calling from it.